Seafarers working on board a ship must have the valid certification or endorsements.

 Seafarers working on board a ship are required to have a valid Certificate of Competency (CoC) or endorsement, which comply with the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (STCW).

-MPA issues these certifications through its Training Standards Department (TSD) which are in full compliance with the requirements of the STCW Convention.
+MPA issues these certifications through its Seafarers Skills Upgrading, Certification and Accreditation Department (SSCA) which are in full compliance with the requirements of the STCW Convention.

 - ensure that seafarers acquire acceptable standards of skills and competence to perform the required tasks on board ships

 - masters and deck officers working in regional passenger ferries for the Type Rating Certificate in accordance with the International Code of Safety for High-Speed Craft (HSC)